Two Pot Method – No Paint In Drains

 3

-Place lids on the containers and allow them to stand overnight.
+Place lids on both containers and allow them to stand overnight.

 4

-In the morning, slowly pour the clear water onto a surface well away from waterways, drains and grates.
+In the morning, slowly pour the clear water from the first container onto a surface well away from waterways, drains and grates.

 5